 Imaging for Rheumatoid Arthritis: An Overview

 Rheumatoid arthritis is an inflammatory disorder affecting multiple joints in the body.
 The hands and wrist, hip, knee and cervical spine are frequently involved.
 It is important to distinguish an inflammatory arthropathy from a degenerative process such as osteoarthritis because the clinical disease progression and, therefore, treatment are different.
-Imaging, especially x-ray (conventional radiograph), CT, MR, Ultrasound and Radionuclide Bone Scan, can each help confirm or exclude the diagnosis.
+Imaging by conventional radiographs (X-ray), computed tomography (CT), magnetic resonance imaging (MRI) and ultrasound help confirm or exclude the diagnosis.

 Routine X-ray Examination

 Rheumatoid arthritis is a systemic condition presenting as an inflammatory arthropathy.
 Many joints can be affected.
-An inflammatory arthropathy presents as uniform joint space narrowing, as opposed to osteoarthritis which affects localized areas of a joint more than others.
-Other radiographic features of rheumatoid arthritis include loss of bone mineralization (osteoporosis) in the bones bordering the joints; bony erosions, and large cysts around the joint.
-Subluxations, and joint malalignment also occur.
-There are basic routine x-ray views for imaging each joint: an AP (anterior posterior or frontal view), one or two oblique views and a lateral view are standard views.
-At Hospital for Special Surgery, special x-ray views designed to increase the sensitivity of the conventional radiographic study in detecting early changes are typically used in place of or in addition to the standard views.
-These findings can occur in any joint, but most often occur in the hand.
+An inflammatory arthropathy usually presents as uniform joint space narrowing because the cartilage is rapidly destroyed, as opposed to osteoarthritis which affects localized areas of a joint more than others.
+Other radiographic features of rheumatoid arthritis include loss of bone mineralization (osteopenia) in the bones bordering the joints; bony erosions, and large cysts around the joint.
+Subluxations and joint malalignment also occur.
+There are basic routine X-ray views for imaging each joint: frontal view, one or two oblique views and a lateral view are standard views.
+At HSS, additional special views are used to increase the sensitivity of the conventional radiographic examination in detecting early changes including the Norgaard or ball catcher's view, which helps to identify subluxations and erosions.

 Specialized Diagnostic Imaging Examination

-Clinical signs of rheumatoid arthritis may be evident before it is evident on conventional (routine or special) radiographic views.
-At Hospital for Special Surgery, MRI, CT, Ultrasound and Radionuclide Bone Scans are used in certain instances because they are more sensitive for the detection of early rheumatoid arthritis.
-MRI can detect early cartilage wear earlier than radiographs.
-Also, MRI and ultrasound can show inflammatory changes of the synovium and pannus formation.
+Clinical signs of rheumatoid arthritis may present before they are evident on conventional (routine or special) radiographic views; MRI, CT scans and ultrasound images are more sensitive for the detection of early signs of rheumatoid arthritis.
+MRI, using specialized surface coils, can detect early cartilage wear and both MRI and ultrasound can show inflammatory changes of the synovium and pannus formation.

 • MRI is very sensitive to bony and soft tissue changes.
-MRI can also demonstrate reactive bone edema or soft tissue swelling as well as small cartilage or bone fragments in the joint.
-MRI performed with appropriate dedicated protocols for the musculoskeletal system is very sensitive.
-At HSS, specific cartilage pulse sequences are used to identify early evidence of cartilage degeneration.
+MRI can demonstrate reactive bone edema, thus identifying areas of subclinical erosions, or soft tissue pannus and tenosynovitis swelling as well as small cartilage or bone fragments in the joint.
+MRI performed with appropriate dedicated protocols for the musculoskeletal system is very sensitive for detecting even subtle changes in the joint.
+At HSS, specific cartilage pulse sequences are used to identify early cartilage degeneration.
 When there is objective evidence of cartilage wear, appropriate treatment can be initiated to prevent or delay progression.

-• Ultrasound is extremely sensitive for identifying synovial cysts and outpouches that can form in association with osteoarthritis.
-Ultrasound can also be used to image articular cartilage in patients who cannot tolerate an MRI examination and can also be used to guide for diagnostic and therapeutic procedures.
+• Ultrasound is extremely sensitive for identifying soft tissue ganglion cysts, tenosynovitis and pannus that can develop in association with rheumatoid arthritis.
+Ultrasound can also be used to image articular cartilage in certain joints in patients who cannot tolerate an MRI examination and can also be used to guide for diagnostic and therapeutic procedures.

-Members of the Department of Radiology & Imaging at HSS are Board certified Radiologists with Fellowship specialty training in musculoskeletal imaging/cross section (CT/MR) imaging.
-While various subspecialty physicians perform these procedures, Radiologists are physicians trained to use all forms of imaging and have specific training in the safe use of ionizing radiation (fluoroscopy, CT) as well as MR safety and MR and ultrasound physics.
+Members of the Department of Radiology and Imaging at HSS are board certified radiologists with fellowship specialty training in musculoskeletal/cross sectional (CT/MR/Ultrasound) imaging.
+While various subspecialty physicians often perform these procedures, Radiologists are physicians specifically trained on the proper use of all forms of imaging and have specific training in the safe use of ionizing radiation (X-rays, fluoroscopy, CT) as well as MRI and safety and ultrasound optimization.

-Anesthetic and/or steroids injected into an arthritic or painful joint can help reduce the pain.
-The advantage of having these injections performed using radiologic guidance is that one can directly visualize the needle tip in the joint space.
-Direct visualization can be performed using fluoroscopy, CT or ultrasound guidance.
+Anesthetic and/or steroids injected into an arthritic or painful joint or tendon sheath can help reduce the pain in rheumatoid arthritis.
+The advantage of having these injections performed using radiologic guidance is that one can directly visualize the needle enter the area in question thus ensuring accurate delivery of the medication.
+Direct visualization of the needle can be performed using fluoroscopy, CT or ultrasound guidance.
 A joint injection performed under fluoroscopy, which is real-time x-ray, or under CT guidance, is called an arthrogram.
-The radiologist will inject a small amount of contrast agent into the joint to confirm accurate needle placement.
-With ultrasound, the radiologist directly visualizes the needle in the joint as well as neighboring muscles, arteries and veins.
+The radiologist injects a small amount of contrast agent into the joint to confirm accurate needle placement.
+With ultrasound, the radiologist directly visualizes the needle in the joint and can watch the medication enter the desired location.
+Additionally, the neighboring arteries, veins and nerves can be identified and thus avoided.

 Specific Joints